 REGISTRATION REQUIRED.
 Class size is limited.
 We may add an extra class time on Saturdays, when needed.

-When: Each week, link to a video recording of our puppy foundational training topics (at your convenience), AND come see us onsite at our facility, each Saturday, for a total of 4 weeks for puppy socialization.
+When: Each week, link to an instructional video of our puppy foundational training topics (at your convenience), AND come see us onsite at our facility, each Saturday, for a total of 4 weeks for puppy socialization.

 On the registration form, select the date you wish to start.
 Class meets every Saturday, same time.
-Take advantage of the foundational content provided to you in the online webinars--provided to you weekly; watch at your convenience.
+Take advantage of the foundational content provided to you in the online instructional videos--provided to you weekly; watch at your convenience.

 (PLEASE NOTE: kindly let us know in advance if you have a schedule change.
 No-shows will be charged $25 per class to extend past your guaranteed 4 weeks.
 In a limited size class environment, no-shows prevent new clients from joining.)

 What to bring to onsite class: Your adorable puppy! wearing a simple buckle collar (or front-ring harness), a standard 6-foot leash, and latest vaccination records.
 Bring a variety of small, easy to chew, tasty bite-sized treats (bring more variety than just dry kibble).
 If your puppy is not real excited about food treats, try cutting back on or delaying their regular breakfast before coming to class and select a variety of yummy, odoriferous treats; and/or bring a favorite toy.